Luc4sGomes/Luc4sGomes/README.md

 Student of information systems at UFPB👨🏻‍💻
 </br>

-# Actually I'm working with: Java, Android and Gradle

 # Technologies ⚡

 These are some of the technologies and tools that I've been worked with: